st3v3nhunt/dotfiles/README.md

 * Install and setup [tmux](https://github.com/tmux/tmux) related stuff

 During the install of Homebrew you will be prompted for your password.
+## .gitconfig.local

+There are several reasons why it is a good idea to have a file with git config in that doesn't get checked into the repo.
+It can contain secret information such as passwords and it can also contain differences due to the OS.
+The latter is the specific use case with this repo. `credential.helper` should be added to a file called `.gitconfig.local` that is stored in the home dir.
+Add the config as follows.
+For macOS -
+`git config git config --file ~/.gitconfig.local credential.helper "osxkeychain"` and for WSL -
+`git config git config --file ~/.gitconfig.local credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"`.

 ## Installing Docker for Mac